Integrated Marine Information System (IMIS)

 Ruetzler, K.; Smith, K.P.
 (1992).
 Guide to western Atlantic species of Cinachyrella (Porifera: Tetillidae).
 Proc.
 Biol.
 Soc.
 Wash.
 105(1): 148-164

-In: Proceedings of the Biological Society of Washington: Washington.
+In: Proceedings of the Biological Society of Washington.
+Biological Society of Washington: Lawrence.
 ISSN 0006-324X

 Animal morphology; Identification keys; Subtropical zones; Tropical environment; Cinachyrella Wilson, 1925 [WoRMS]; Porifera [WoRMS]; Marine